RegioHelden/django-celery-token-bucket/README.md

 A dynamic [token bucket](https://medium.com/analytics-vidhya/celery-throttling-setting-rate-limit-for-queues-5b5bf16c73ce) implementation using the database scheduler [django celery beat](https://github.com/celery/django-celery-beat).

-## How it Works
+## How it works

 The bucket is represented by a celery queue that will not be processed by a worker but just hold our tokens (messages).
 Whenever a rate limited task should be run, the decorator tries to consume a message from that queue.
 If the queue is empty, the task gets retried after the defined timeout.
 A periodic task will then refill the bucket with tokens whenever they should be available again.